usuaero/MachUpX/docs/source/HowToCreateInputFiles.md

                         fixed frame with the flat-earth frame.

                     "angular_rates" : (vector, optional)
-                        Angular rate of the aircraft in body-fixed coordinates.
+                        Angular rates of the aircraft in body-fixed coordinates, corresponding to p, q, and r.
 Defaults to [0.0, 0.0, 0.0].

                     "velocity" : (float or vector)
                         In the case of "type" = "rigid_body":
                             Velocity vector of the aircraft in flat-earth coordinates.
 Cannot be float.

                         In the case of "type" = "aerodynamic":
-                            Magnitude of the freestream velocity vector at the origin of the aircraft.
-Cannot be a vector.
+                            Magnitude of the freestream velocity vector at the origin of the aircraft or the freestream velocity components u, v, and w.
+In the case of a vector, "alpha" and "beta" may not be specified.

                     "alpha" : (float, optional)
                         Aerodynamic angle of attack.
 Defaults to 0.